NexPlayer/iOS-SDK/advanced.md

 Furthermore, if an external subtitle file is included in addition to another format, this member will be set to the external subtitle type (SMI or SRT).

-Since CEA 608 and CEA 708 closed captions cannot be identified until decoding begins,captionTypewill also be set to `NXTypes::(NXCodecID)NXCodecID_UNKNOWN` when they are included in content.
+Since CEA 608 and CEA 708 closed captions cannot be identified until decoding begins, caption Type will also be set to `NXTypes::(NXCodecID)NXCodecID_UNKNOWN` when they are included in content.

 #### - (NXMediaStreamInfo∗) currentAudioStream [read], [write], [nonatomic], [strong]